CSS Grid Explained

 In the first chapter, we start with the basic terminology.
 You'll learn the difference between Grid Areas and Grid Cells, between Grid Tracks and Grid Gaps.

 Then, using a hands-on approach, you'll start building CSS Grids.
-There are 9 different exercises in this book.
 You'll build everything from the most basic CSS Grid to a full site layout.